Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Method

 \subsubsection{Network architecture}

-To make the actor-to-camera process more efficient, the generator $G$ is designed with encoder-decoder architecture, where the intermediate latent representation is introduced to aid the transformation across different spaces.
+To improve efficiency in actor-to-camera processing, our generator $G$ utilizes an encoder-decoder architecture with intermediate latent representation to facilitate cross-space transformation.

-\textbf{Actor encoder:} During the encoding phase, we prioritize to capture actor movement features for enhancing spatial immersion in the generated result.
-To better mimic the director's decision on the focus among various concurrent sub-motions, actor poses are disarticulated into four parts: head, arms, torso, and legs, for a more fine-grained analysis.
-As illustrated in Fig. \ref{encoder}, our encoder takes $M^{d}$ as input, which is partitioned into $M^{d}_{h}$, $M^{d}_{a}$, $M^{d}_{t}$, and $M^{d}_{l}$, representing the corresponding body regions above, respectively.
-To extract local motion features in different regions, we use a set of linear blocks, each consisting of a dense layer, a layer normalization, and a leaky ReLu activation.
-These region-wise features are then concatenated to form the overall kinematic embeddings $Z^{k}$.
-After feature compression through several linear blocks, in addition to obtaining the latent feature $Z^{l}$, we use a softmax operator to derive a saliency map $Z^{s}$ that intuitively learns the hidden tracking strategy.
+\textbf{Actor encoder:} During the encoding phase, actor poses are disarticulated into four parts: head, arms, torso, and legs, to enable a fine-grained analysis of kinematic features at low cost for precise spatial tracking.
+As illustrated in Fig. \ref{encoder}, the encoder takes $M^{d}$ as input, which is divided into $M^{d}_{h}$, $M^{d}_{a}$, $M^{d}_{t}$, and $M^{d}_{l}$, corresponding to different body regions.
+We leverage several linear blocks, each comprising a dense layer, a layer normalization, and a leaky ReLu activation, to extract region-wise kinematics.
+These local motion features are concatenated to form the overall kinematic embeddings $Z^{k}$.
+We then compress $Z^{k}$ through a couple of linear blocks to generate the latent feature $Z^{l}$.
+Additionally, a softmax operator is applied to derive a saliency map $Z^{s}$ that implicitly learns the hidden director tracking strategy.